Stale Sandbech is what you can call a complete snowboarder.

 Checking out snowboarding at the age of eight, he got hooked right away and with the backing of his elder brother Frode, a well-known snowboard photographer, as well as the snowboard school in Geilo he quickly made his way to the top.

-Blessed with an infinite talent to handle the most technical spins – he was the first ever to land a triple underlip 1260 – combined with an incredible style, the 1993 born goofy rider picked up pace last year with a second rank at the World Cup in Spindleruv Mlyn (CZE) and a win at Copper Mountain.
+Blessed with an infinite talent to handle the most technical spins – he was the first ever to land a triple underlip 1260 – combined with an incredible style, the 1993 so far earned three podium finishes in 20 World Cup starts of which one was his so far sole win (Copper Mt 2013).

-And Sandbech kept the momentum bringing home Silver after winning the qualification at the 2014 Olympic Winter Games at Sochi.
+After his triumph in Colorado, Sandbech kept the momentum bringing home the 2014 Olympic slopestyle silver after winning the qualification at the Sochi Winter Games.